 We collaborate with the demand driven institute to deliver high-quality DDMRP training.
 We work in close cooperation with B2Wise and DDtech to help companies implement DDMRP in their manufacturing facilities and across their supply chain.

 Most Purchasing and Materials Managers feel like they are caught between a rock and a hard spot.
 Shortages of critical items must be eliminated while at the same time the market demands s short lead time while supply chains grow longer and availability of materials is not always guaranteed.
 In today’s economic climate this conflict is more urgent than ever.

-Unfortunately, most of the today’s available tool sets are unsufficient to effectively resolve this conflict in the face of increasing demand and supply volatility and variability.
-Learn about the shortcomings of tools like MRP.
-Demand driven MRP is based on the best attributes of Six Sigma, Lean, TOC and MRP.
-This integrated yet intuitive approach will give lower inventories, better customer service, better use of capacity and lower supply chain risk.
+Unfortunately, most of the today’s available tool sets are insufficient to effectively resolve this conflict in the face of increasing demand and supply volatility and variability.
+Learn about the shortcomings of tools like MRP and Demand driven MRP is based on the best attributes of Six Sigma, Lean, TOC and MRP.
+This integrated but still intuitive approach will give lower inventories, better customer service, better use of capacity and lower supply chain risk.

 This course makes you question the traditional way of inventory planning and control MRP.
 It covers topics on how to reduce stocks by creating buffers where they contribute most to absorbing variation and protecting the flow time (flow).
 As a student, you learn methods for actively controlling the volume of buffers based on the size and variation of the demand and the lead times in production and purchasing.